CISSY-XIAOCHENYUAN/cissy-research-group/content/authors/Tong Liu/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Phd students at MPU

 ---
+Tong Liu is a master of Computer Information System at Macau University of Science and Technology.
+Her research interests include deep learning, CV, watermarking, image tamper detection and self-recovery.